apache/trafficserver/doc/reference/configuration/records.config.en.rst

   buffering at the SSL layer.
 The default of ``0`` means to always write all available data into a single SSL record.

+.. ts:cv:: CONFIG proxy.config.ssl.session_cache.timeout INT 0

+  This configuration specifies the lifetime of SSL session cache entries in seconds.
+If it is ``0``, then the SSL library will use a default value, typically 300 seconds.

 Client-Related Configuration
 ----------------------------